Gzh0821/pvzg_site/src/en/guide/webGuide.md

 ### 6.2 Provide translations

 Under the `src` directory, you can find the `en` directory, which contains the English pages of this website.
+You can refer to the files in this directory and translate them into other languages.

 For translation work, you only need to modify the `.md` files in the corresponding language directory, such as `ru-RU`, `pt-BR`.
+You need to keep the file structure and name in the directory consistent with `en`.

-For configuration items, only `title` needs to be modified, and for `HTML components`, it remains unchanged.
+For the configuration items in the `.md` file, only `title` needs to be modified, and for the `HTML component`, it can be left unchanged.
 It is recommended that you check whether the page is displayed correctly at any time when making changes.

 ## 7. Submit changes and initiate a Pull Request